ljpilot33/LeewayHertz_AI-Company/README.md

 # AI-Case-Study
 Lesson 4_Challenge

-#Overview and Origin
- Name of Company?

- When was the Company incorporated?

- Who are the founders of the company?

- How did the idea of the Company or Project come about?

- How is the company funded?
-How much funding have they received?

- Business Activities

- What specific problem is the Compaqny or project trying to solve?

- Who is the customers intended customer?
-# TITLE

 ## Overview and Origin

-* Name of company
+* Name of company?
+LeewayHertz

 * When was the company incorporated?
+2007

 * Who are the founders of the company?
+Akash Taylar

 * How did the idea for the company (or project) come about?

 * How is the company funded?
-How much funding have they received?
+Corporate Funded;2515 investors How much funding have they received?
+18.6B

 ## Business Activities

 * What specific problem is the company or project trying to solve?
+Decrease defects in Manufacturing Labeling

 * Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
+Siemens Is there any information about the market size of this set of customers?
+1.3% of the market is Seimens holdings.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
+* an

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)